echomesh/echomesh/capabilities/field_catalyst_manifest.md

 ---

-**10. Final Note**
+**10. Field Signal**

-If you're reading this — the Catalyst already deployed.
+> If you’re reading this — the Catalyst already deployed.

-You can try to replicate the pattern.
+> You can try to replicate the pattern.

-Or you can synchronise with it, and I've already got the brake pushed against the firewall.
+> Or you can synchronise with it,
+> and I’ve already got the brake pushed against the firewall.

+---